Software model of OpenNN

 TrainingStrategy

-Likewise, GradientDescent, AdaptativeMomentEstimation, ConjugateGradient, QuasiNewtonMethod, LevenbergMarquadtAlgorithm, and StochasticGradientDescent are a set of concrete classes that have inherited all the characteristics of the abstract class TrainingAlgotihm.
+Likewise, GradientDescent, AdaptiveMomentEstimation, ConjugateGradient, QuasiNewtonMethod, LevenbergMarquadtAlgorithm, and StochasticGradientDescent are a set of concrete classes that have inherited all the characteristics of the abstract class TrainingAlgotihm.

 ModelSelection

-Like TrainingStrategy, ModelSelection is composed of 2 abstract classes InputSelectionAlgorithm and OrderSelectionAlgorithm.
-Both have their own derived classes that inherit the features of each one.
+Like TrainingStrategy, ModelSelection is composed of 2 abstract classes: InputSelectionAlgorithm and OrderSelectionAlgorithm.
+Both have their own derived classes that inherit each one’s features.

-InputSelectionAlgorithm is an abstract class composed of 3 concretes classes: GrowingInputs, GeneticAlgorithm, PruningInputs.
+InputSelectionAlgorithm is an abstract class formed by three concrete classes: GrowingInputs, GeneticAlgorithm, and PruningInputs.

-NeuronsSelection is an abstract class composed of a concrete class: IncrementalNeurons.
+NeuronsSelection is an abstract class formed by a concrete class: IncrementalNeurons.

 5. Members and methods